JoshAlvarado/Car.com-Image-Scraper/README.md

 # Car.com-Image-Scraper

-Add link with specifications and how many images to download before stopping determine interior / exterior
+- Add link with specifications and how many images to download before stopping
+- determine interior / exterior
+- images without banners or remove banners